cnrgl/Projects/encryption/README.md

-This file contains some encryption methods.
+This file contains some of the popular encryption methods.

 *Ceaser chip --> most basic encryption algorithm (It is thought as have been invented by Ceaser)